soundmud/soundrts/README.txt

 SoundRTS is a real-time strategy audio game.

+Warning: the source code is the contorted result of a lot of iterations on an ever-evolving prototype.
+Some refactorings made things even worse.
+Sorry for that.

-The license for the source code is a BSD 3-clause license (LICENSE.txt).
+The license for the Python source code is a BSD 3-clause license (LICENSE.txt).
+The license for the rest is unclear at the moment.

 Running the game from the source (soundrts.py for the client, server.py for the standalone server) might require:
 * Python 2.4 or later (Python 2.5 used to be the recommended version, but Python 2.7 might be a better choice now)